stanwood/Macchiato_iOS/README.md

 		b) Set `.localisedText` instead of `.text`.
 		Note> It is required that you do not localise the key, rather then pass in the key.
 This will get handled by StanwoodCore

->Note: Ful StanwoodCore documentations to follow.
+>Note: Full StanwoodCore documentations to follow.

 ### PM Usage